Jordi Pujol is summoned to the National Court... but how many times has he appeared so far during the trial?

 There have been very few mentions of the former president: they have been anecdotal and unrelated to any crime

 Other examples.
-The Mexican businessman Urbano Barquero Jiménez recounted that in 1984 he met the then president of the Generalitat – who had been in Plaça Sant Jaume for four years – due to his connection with a political party called CDS: “I had the opportunity to greet him and after many years I met him in person”, he said.
+The Mexican businessman Urbano Barquero Jiménez recounted that in 1984 he met the then president of the Generalitat – who had been in Plaça Sant Jaume for four years – due to his involvement with a political party called CDS: “I had the opportunity to greet him and after many years I met him in person”, he said.
 Miguel Giménez Salinas, president and administrator of Altraforma, who was on the Olympic Committee in 1992, also coincided with him: “During all the Olympic Games, perhaps it was three or four times.
 But simply greetings and good luck”.
-And Guillem Recolons, publicist and deputy general director of Altraforma from 1998 to 2003, recalled that he saw him in “dos or three shoots” and that Pujol had given them “the approval for an institutional campaign”.
+And Guillem Recolons, publicist and deputy general director of Altraforma from 1998 to 2003, recalled that he saw him in “two or three filmings” and that Pujol had given them “the approval for an institutional campaign”.

 This browser does not support the video element.

-Whose money is in account 63,810?
+Whose money is in account 63.810?

 This browser does not support the video element.